Zettlr/Zettlr/README.md

 > Attention: Before first running the command, you **must** run it with the `--clean`-flag to create the directory in the first place!

-To dive deeper into the development process, have a look at our [full development documentation](https://docs.zettlr.com/en/get-involved).
+Additionally, have a look at our [full development documentation](https://docs.zettlr.com/en/get-involved).

 ### Directory Structure